Instant Pot Pot Roast: An easy dump and cook recipe in the pressure cooker, using chuck roast, arm roast, or any type of beef roast that you like!

 Reduce the cook time if roast is thawed, for around 45-50 minutes.

-Remove meat juices, on to platter or serving dish.
+- Remove meat, and place on to platter or serving dish.

 If making gravy: